 A person shall not be designated as an inspector unless the issuing authority is satisfied that the person has such qualifications and experience as will enable that person to carry out in a proper and efficient manner the duties of an inspector of the classification specified in the instrument of designation of that person.

-[Regulation 6 amended in Gazette 5 Nov 2004 p.
+[Regulation 6 amended: Gazette 5 Nov 2004 p.
 4982.]

 7. Power of inspectors